Jbleezy/BO1-Reimagined/README.md

 * Fixed teleporters showing they were ready to use again too early after teleporting through them

 ### Lunar Lander (Ascension)
-* Added a short delay for the lander to activate after triggering it (so you can activate a lander without having to ride it without having to lean)
+* Added a short delay for the lander to activate after triggering it (so you can activate the lander without having to ride it)
-* Lander station no longer kills players if it moves down while they are standing on it
+* Lander station no longer kills or moves players if the lander station moves down while the player is standing on it
+* Kills from the lunar lander now count as actual kills
+* Zombies now have better death animation when killed by the lunar lander

 ### Centrifuge (Ascension)
 * Cooldown time has been doubled